 Hold K1 for three seconds.

-Be still, and norns will awaken.
+Be still, and norns will awaken with a welcome chime.

 There’s a small light near the power plug.
 ORANGE means power.
 WHITE means disk access.

 Please DO NOT USE THE BOTTOM WHITE BUTTON.
 This button is essentially like pulling the power cord on a desktop computer and runs the risk of disk corruption.
 If you are unable to SLEEP your norns due to a lockup situation, push-and-hold K3-K2-K1 (in this order) for 10 seconds and the system will safely reset.